Meet the Founder

 WANT TO MEET GRACE?

-Join one of her Signature Programs, or join us at our Hivery Circle, the second Tuesday evening of every month.
+Join one of her Signature Programs, or join us at our Hivery Circle, the second Tuesday evening of every month in Mill Valley.
 Grace often interviews authors, founders, or creatives, or leads discussions or experiences on finding your next chapter and creating meaningful work.
 Check the events page for the next Hivery Circle.
 All are welcome.